usnistgov/spectrumdb/README.rst

 Start mongod
 +++++++++++++

-    # Create a mongod folder where you want the db to reside\
+    # Create a mongodb folder where you want the metadata db to reside (for example c:\\mongodb):

-    md c:\mongodb
+    md c:\\mongodb

     # Start mongod

-    mongod -dbpath = c:\mongodb
+    mongod -dbpath = c:\\mongodb

 Note: if you installed mongod as a service (see above), it should start when you restart windows.
 If it does not auto-start, then start it from the command line.
+Note: This is only metadata so it will not take up a lot of room on your file system.

 Populating the DB
 ------------------